KCyrusNF/Prompting-Strategies-CodeGen-Study/README.md

 ### 3) ANOVA Analysis Excel File
 - ANOVA conducted using the **Analysis ToolPak** add-in.
-- Effect sizes (eta-squared, partial eta-squared, and omega-squared) were calculated manually using standard definitions (see **Effect Sizes** below).
+- Effect sizes (eta-squared, partial eta-squared, and omega-squared) were calculated manually using standard definitions ([see Effect Sizes](#effect-sizes)).
 - To enable the add-in in Excel:
   1. **File → Options → Add-ins**
   2. From **Manage**, select **Excel Add-ins**, click **Go…**